What is the Community Mental Health Program?

 Are there specific interventions that must be delivered under the Community Mental Health Program?

 While the program does not stipulate specific psychological interventions, interventions delivered to a patient must be evidence-informed and support identified treatment goals that are relevant to the overall recovery and return to occupational function goals.
+To ensure focus on functional recovery progressing toward occupational restoration, psychological interventions should incorporate SMART goals approach.
+See more information about the Community Mental Health Program.

 How should the progress form be completed if the patient does not return or self-discharges from treatment?